Evidence Based Treatment for Drug and Alcohol Addiction

 We use TMS for addiction and co-morbid Psychiatric illnesses (TMS can be provided in the office setting by a licensed Psychiatrist only).
 Our Doctors provides TMS in their offices.

-Neurofeedback is also a non-invasive procedure we provide that is proven to be effective in treatment of Addiction and co-morbid Psychiatric illnesses.
+Neurofeedback is also a non-invasive procedure we provide, for an extra fee unless covered by insurance, that is proven to be effective in treatment of Addiction and co-morbid Psychiatric illnesses.

 Evidence Based Psychosocial Treatment

 Research has shown some of the most effective types of therapies for treating substance abuse include the following:

 - Cognitive Behavioral Therapy